gianfrancodemarco/site/content/posts/dumb-db-2.md

 To add the hash index to the Append-Only Database, we need to:

 1. Build the index
-2. Update the index when data changes in the table (insert, update, delete)
+2. Update the index when data changes in the table (insert, update, delete, compact)
 3. Query the index when a query is executed by primary key

 > **Note**: The index will be kept in-memory and lost when the database is shut down.
 More on this later.

 ## Build the index

-To build the Hash Index from scratch, we need to iterate over all of the table files, read the each row and insert it in the hash table.
-We can do when the *use_database* operation is called, leveraging the `HashIndex.from_csv` method.
+We can build the index when the *use_database* operation is called, leveraging the `HashIndex.from_csv` method.
-Inevitably, this will be an expensive operation, and cause the database to be unusable for the duration of the operation.
+Inevitably, this will be an expensive operation since it needs to read and process the entire database.

 ```python
     @require_exists_database